 - Bratwursts: Use Turkey, Chicken, or Pork Brats.
 I highly recommend purchasing raw brats so that you can first infuse them with flavor by par-boiling in beer.

-- Beer: If you opt to par-boil your brats before roasting, I recommend selecting a German lager, such as Sam Adams Oktoberfest for the most flavor.
+- Beer: If you opt to par-boil your brats before roasting, you can use a light beer, such as Corona, or a German lager, such as Sam Adams Oktoberfest, which imparts a ton of flavor into the bratwurst.
 If you are opposed to using beer or need this dish to be gluten-free, you can par-boil in apple cider or chicken stock which also imparts delicious flavor.

 - Cabbage: Purple or green cabbage both work equally well in this recipe.

-- Potatoes: Use any potatoes you like--red potatoes, baby potatoes, russet potatoes, Yukon gold potatoes.
-If not using a baby variety, be sure to dice your potatoes into 2-inch chunks.
+- Potatoes: Use any potatoes you like, red potatoes, baby potatoes, russet potatoes, Yukon gold potatoes.

 How to Bake Brats in Oven

+- Prepare Mustard Glaze.
 This glaze is made by simply whisking together maple syrup, mustard, olive oil, garlic, and salt and pepper together.
-It is a simple combination that really makes this dish sing with flavor.
+It is a simple combination that makes this dish sing with flavor.

 More Quick Family Meals